BWalti/experiment-multi-level-observability/Readme.md

 The Grafana instance automatically gets provisioned the 3 prometheus data sources and a simple Overview dashboard.

-Currently onle the frontend is pushing metrics to the OpenTelemetry Collector.
+Currently only the frontend is pushing metrics to the OpenTelemetry Collector.
 However this could easily be extended to the backend as well.

 The frontend exposes some artificial `business_wellness` using a [BusinessWellnessHostService](./src/Frontend/BusinessWellnessHostService.cs).